awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 ## Cluster Placement Groups<a name="placement-groups-cluster"></a>

 A cluster placement group is a logical grouping of instances within a single Availability Zone\.
+A placement group can span peered VPCs in the same region\.

 Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both, and if the majority of the network traffic is between the instances in the group\.
 To provide the lowest latency and the highest packet\-per\-second network performance for your placement group, choose an instance type that supports enhanced networking\.
 For more information, see [Enhanced Networking](enhanced-networking.md)\.